Faculty Senate Constitution

 - In either case, a Nominating Committee shall be appointed by the Steering Committee subject to confirmation by the Senate.
 Nominations for these Officers may be made by the Nominating Committee and/or from the floor.

 - The Steering Committee shall be composed of the following voting members:

 - Other members appointed by the Senate Officers and the University President’s designee, subject to confirmation by the Senate.

 The EVPs may send a designee to Steering Committee meetings to act in their place.

-- The Senate President chairs the Steering Committee, sets the annual schedule for Senate and Steering Committee meetings, and manages the Senate budget and administrative staff.
-The Senate President may delegate a Senate Vice President or the Secretary-Treasurer to act temporarily in his or her place.
+- The Senate President serves as a channel of communication between the University administration and the Steering Committee, chairs the Steering Committee, sets the annual schedule for Senate and Steering Committee meetings, and manages the Senate budget and administrative staff.
+The Senate President may delegate a Senate Vice President or the Secretary-Treasurer to act temporarily in their place.

 - The Secretary-Treasurer is responsible for preparing minutes of Senate and Steering Committee meetings and ensuring that they are properly approved and recorded.
 The Senate President may delegate management of the Senate budget to the Secretary-Treasurer.